 The Opus has been given for outstanding stage projects during Prolight + Sound since 2002.
 A jury of experts from the industry, associations and trade publications, as well as representatives of Messe Frankfurt, honours new, exceptional approaches to the creative use of technology.
 The honorary award is sponsored by the Professional Lighting & Sound Association of Germany (Verband für Licht-, Ton- und Veranstaltungstechnik - VPLT), the European Association of Event Centres (Europäischer Verband der Veranstaltungs-Centren - EVVC) and Messe Frankfurt GmbH.

-Application phase prolonged
+Application phase finished

 Opus honours the creative and innovative use of event technology in projects, such as:

 An application for the Opus – German Stage Award 2019 is not possible anymore.
 A huge thank you to everybody who signed in.

 The Opus Award Ceremony 2019 will take place on 4 April, in Hall 4.1.

 Category – ‘Production Design – Tour’: Milky Chance ‘The Blossom Tour’

 Although Milky Chance is still a very young band, the two musicians from the German city of Kassel have already won 25 gold and platinum awards and achieved great success on the international charts since 2013.
 They have developed their own special sound, which they play at successful concerts around the world.
 Fully in keeping with this, their performances on ‘The Blossom Tour’ are visually underscored by extraordinary and individual stage and lighting design.
 Despite a limited budget and great logistic demands, the result is a show offering a high degree of flexibility with reduced means, together with intensive and exciting images that blend with the music to form a single entity.